Convert docx to PDF Java: Batch Edit Word Files with GroupDocs.Editor

 Prerequisites

-- Java Development Kit (JDK) – compatible version for the library.
+- Java Development Kit (JDK) – a version compatible with the library (Java 8+ recommended).

 - IDE – IntelliJ IDEA, Eclipse, or any Java‑friendly editor.